Eileen Atkins: Honours

-Atkins was created a Commander of the Order of the British Empire (CBE) in 1990.
-She was made a Dame Commander of the Order of the British Empire (DBE) on her 67th birthday, 16 June 2001.
-On 23 June 2010, she was awarded the degree of Doctor of Letters, honoris causa, by Oxford University.
+Atkins was appointed a Commander of the Order of the British Empire (CBE) in the 1990 Birthday Honours.
+She was promoted to Dame Commander of the Order of the British Empire (DBE) on her 67th birthday in the 2001 Queen's Birthday Honours "for services to Drama."
+On 23 June 2010, she was awarded the degree of Doctor of Letters, honoris causa, by Oxford University and is an Honorary Fellow of St Hugh's College, Oxford.
 On 5 December 2005 she received the degree of Doctor of Arts, honoris causa, from City University London.
 She is a member of the American Theater Hall of Fame; she was inducted in 1998.